Oliver-Federico/Personality-Test/README.md

 *   Step 9.
 The function runs another function called output (see documentation below) which takes in all the data we just got from the other functions and outputs them into the output.txt file.
 *   Step 10.
 The function adds 2 to that output variable we made because each test and name takes up 2 lines of the personality.txt file.
 *   Step 11.
 The while loop continues until the outputs is less than the length of the personality.txt file.

+#### "processData" function
+  The processData function is a function that takes in all the test answers as a list and how many outputs have been completed to output the current test as a list of 10 groups of 7 and the current participants name.
+It does this in 4 simple steps:

+*   Step 1.
+The current particpants name is found by looking at the all tests list and looking at the index of the how many outputs have been completed.
+This correlates to the line in which the name will be on for the test we are trying to process, giving us the current participants name.
+*   Step 2.
+The function then goes to the index that is one higher than the outputs completed to find the current test we are trying to process, storing it in a list.
+*   Step 3.
+The function will then split that list into 10 groups of 7.
+*   Step 4.
+The function outputs the name, and that list which is split in 10 groups of 7.